girlscript/winter-of-contributing/Datascience_With_Python/Machine Learning/Tutorials/Pipelines/README.md

 ## **Why Data Pipelines ?**

-- Improve predictive fraud capabilities
+- Improve predictive fraud capabilities,
 - Identify the motivations and inclinations of consumers down to a granular level.
-By extension, this helps promote brand awareness, reduce financial burdens, and increase revenue margins.
+By extension, this helps promote brand awareness, reduce financial burdens, and increase revenue margins,
-- Predict future customer demand for optimum inventory deployment
+- Predict future customer demand for optimum inventory deployment,
-- Personalize the customer experience
+- Personalize the customer experience.

 ## **Steps in Pipelines**